Curriculum Overview

 Employment Support

-CIP’s career services provide college-age students on the autism spectrum and learning differences real-life internship and job experiences with expert support and direction.
+CIP’s career coaching services provide college-age students on the autism spectrum and learning differences real-life internship and job experiences with expert support and direction.

 autism transition program | IndependentLiving